isomerpages/moe-queenswaysec/_co-curricular-activities/Performing Arts/Choir.md

 #### Overview of the CCA:

+Queensway's Choir seeks to inculcate not just a passion for music in our students but also develop their character through our activities.

-Choir put up performances for Inaugural Assembly, Chinese New Year, Speech Day, Aesthetics Night, National Day.
-We also went on a Learning Journey to watch a concert at The Art House.
-We performed at CHIJMES during the September holidays and will also be taking part in a choir exchange programme in November where our choir will be performing with a number of other choirs on the same stage.
+This year, the Choir put up a number of performances at the Inaugural Assembly, Chinese New Year concert, Speech Day concert, Aesthetics Night and National Day concert.
+We also went on a learning journey to watch a concert at The Art House.
+We performed at CHIJMES during the September holidays and will also be taking part in a choir exchange programme in November where our choir will be performing with several other choirs on the same stage.

 <img src="https://drive.google.com/uc?export=view&id=1FTWDzBv8wE-H9eGTWO5h8EoraPx_u91A"><br>